-The spouses' attorneys demonstrate their commitment to the process by adhering to a fundamental collaborative law principle requiring that if either party terminates the collaborative process in favor of traditional litigation, then the collaborative law attorneys must withdraw from the case.
+The spouses' attorneys demonstrate their commitment to the process by adhering to a fundamental collaborative law principle.
+This requires that if either party terminates the collaborative process in favor of traditional litigation, then the collaborative law attorneys must withdraw from the case.
 In other words, once the collaborative process begins, if one or both of the spouses decide to pursue litigation, different attorneys must be hired to represent the spouses during litigation.

-In the collaborative law setting, both spouses and their respective attorneys meet in a neutral setting such as an office or conference room, and begin the negotiation process.
-The key to these negotiations is that all persons present -- each spouse and their attorney -- are free to (and in fact are expected to) participate in a positive and open discussion that has an agreeable resolution as its ultimate goal.
+In the collaborative law setting, both spouses and their respective attorneys meet in a neutral setting such as an office or conference room and begin the negotiation process.
+The key to these negotiations is that all persons present -- each spouse and their attorney -- are free to (and in fact are expected to) participate in a positive and open discussion with an agreeable resolution as its ultimate goal.

-The setting differs from similar alternative dispute resolution (ADR) methods like arbitration and mediation in that there is no neutral third party at the center of the collaborative process -- just the parties and their attorneys.
+The setting differs from similar alternative dispute resolution (ADR) methods like arbitration and mediation.
+There is no neutral third party at the center of the collaborative process, just the parties and their attorneys.
 The attorneys participate in the collaborative process as representatives of their respective clients, but also act to support and encourage an agreeable solution for all parties and families involved.

-As negotiations progress and the parties find it necessary to do so, they may agree to hire counselors or experts to assist with accounting matters, asset valuation, or other technical issues that might arise during discussion of support obligations and property division.
+As negotiations progress the parties sometimes discover they need different sources of assistance.
+They might agree to hire counselors or experts to assist with accounting matters, asset valuation, or other technical issues that often arise during discussion of support obligations and property division.

-In the majority of collaborative law negotiations the parties are able to arrive at a settlement agreement resolving all disputes at issue.
-For example, spouses who decide to use the collaborative process to finalize a divorce may complete successful negotiations and enter into a comprehensive written agreement that validates the divorce and details arrangements and obligations related to issues like child support, custody, visitation, and division of property.
+In the majority of collaborative law negotiations, the parties are able to arrive at a settlement agreement resolving all disputes at issue.
+For example, spouses who decide to use the collaborative process to finalize a divorce may complete successful negotiations and enter into a comprehensive written agreement.
+The agreement validates the divorce and states the arrangements related to issues like child support, custody, visitation, and division of property.

 Benefits of Collaborative Divorce

-In addition to providing a cooperative approach to problem solving, the collaborative law process offers a number of benefits to people involved in a family law dispute.
-Although individual circumstances will vary, collaborative law may provide a quicker and less expensive method of resolving a dispute when compared with traditional family law litigation.
-Note that the collaborative process can be more expensive if the parties are unable to complete the process and then decide to pursue litigation.
+In addition to providing a cooperative approach to problem solving, the collaborative law process offers a number of benefits to people in a family law situation.
+Although individual circumstances will vary, collaborative law may provide a quicker and less expensive method of resolving a dispute.

 Get Professional Help With Your Collaborative Divorce